mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ### Target Audience

-- Medium to large-sized business owners in the UK, Ireland and North America
-- Marketing managers of medium to large-sized businesses in the UK, Ireland and North America
-- Sales managers of medium to large-sized businesses in the UK, Ireland and North America
+- Battleship is typically played by anyone age 7 and up, that can follow the rules of Battleship, that likes to play online games, and has a JavaScript enabled web browser on their device.

 ### User Requirements and Expectations

-- An intuitive and easy-to-locate navigation system regardless of screen size
+- An intuitive navigation system regardless of screen size
-- Ability to quickly find relevant information on the business and its services
+- Easy to locate and understand game rules and instructions on how to play the game
+- An intuitive game interface with clear controls and notifications to aid game play
+- The ability to turn game sound effects on or off
-- Quick and easy ways to contact the business
+- An easy way to provide the developer with feedback on the game
-- A visually appealing and intuitively structured website that works well and is easy to read on all screen sizes
-- Informative and relevant content that is easy to locate and read
+- An easy mechanism to start a new game and maintain session scores
-- A website that loads quickly on all devices and connections
+- An accessibile game website that can be viewed and played on any device
-- A website that is accessible to all users

 ### User Stories

-I have divided my user stories into prospective customers, existing customers, and site owners, as each of these users will have a distinct set of needs and goals.
+The players of the game are the primary users of this website:

 #### Players